-The right thing to do – Katie Taylor happy to allow Chantelle Cameron champions fanfare - Irish Boxing
+‘The right thing to do’ – Katie Taylor happy to allow Chantelle Cameron champion’s courtesies - Irish Boxing

-Katie Taylor is happy to give Chantelle Cameron top billing going into their rematch.
+Katie Taylor is happy to give Chantelle Cameron top billing going into their rematch this weekend.

-The greatest female fighter of all time believes it’s only right she walks into the ring first when they renew acquantiences later this year.
+The greatest female fighter of all time believes it’s only right the English fighter walks into the ring first when they renew acquaintances on Saturday.

 Despite the fact she challenged for Cameron’s light-welterweight world titles when the pair met in Dublin on May 20, the Irish Icon made her ring walk second.